Elizabeth Heyrick

 Elizabeth Heyrick (née Coltman; 4 December 1769 – 18 October 1831) was an English philanthropist and campaigner against the slave trade.
 She supported immediate, rather than gradual, abolition.

 Early life

 Born in Leicester, Elizabeth was the daughter of John Coltman, a manufacturer of worsted cloth and a Unitarian.
 Her mother, Elizabeth Cartwright, was a poet and writer.
-As a young woman, Elizabeth was exposed to radical politics and the writings of Thomas Paine, and showed a natural ability for landscape painting.
 She met John Wesley when he visited the family and soon began to practise Methodism.
-She became a schoolteacher.

 In 1787 she married John Heyrick, a lawyer descendant of Robert Herrick the poet.
-After her husband's death in 1795, when she was only 25, she became a Quaker and soon after took to social reform, becoming one of the most prominent radical women activists of the 1820s.
+After her husband's death in 1795, when she was only 28, she became a Quaker and soon after took to social reform, becoming one of the most prominent radical women activists of the 1820s.

 Emancipation

 In the early 19th century, the prominent leaders of the British abolitionist movement, William Wilberforce and Thomas Clarkson, believed that when the slave trade was abolished in 1807, slavery itself would gradually die out.
 However, this proved to be not the case as without legislation, planters refused to relinquish their enslaved property.
 Campaigners such as Heyrick wanted complete and immediate abolition of slavery as an institution.
 A decade after the abolition of the trade, it became clear to the movement that slavery itself would not die out gradually.
 As a strong supporter of complete emancipation, she decided to address the leaders of the abolitionist movement.
 In 1823 or 1824, Heyrick published a pamphlet entitled "Immediate, not Gradual Abolition", criticising leading anti-slavery campaigners such as Wilberforce for their assumptions that the institution of slavery would gradually die out and for focusing too much on the slave trade: "The West Indian planters have occupied much too prominent a place in the discussion of this great question.
 The abolitionists have shown a great deal too much politeness and accommodation towards these gentlemen."
 However, "this pamphlet changed their view", and "they now attacked slavery as a sin to be forsaken immediately."

 Aiming to promote public awareness of the issues of the slave trade and hit the profits of planters and of importers of slave-produced goods, Heyrick encouraged a social movement to boycott sugar from the West Indies, visiting grocers' shops in Leicester to persuade them not to stock it.
 Heyrick believed that women should be involved in these issues as they were qualified "not only to sympathise with suffering, but also to plead for the oppressed."

 In 1823, Heyrick joined the new Anti-Slavery Society, the Society for the Mitigation and Gradual Abolition of Slavery Throughout the British Dominions.
 Other founder members included Mary Lloyd, Jane Smeal, Elizabeth Pease, Joseph Sturge, Thomas Clarkson, William Wilberforce, Henry Brougham, Thomas Fowell Buxton and Anne Knight.

 Heyrick was a founding member of the Birmingham Ladies Society for the Relief of Negro Slaves in 1825, the first ladies' anti-slavery society in the world.